Assam Engineering College: Bank and shopping complex

 The institute has a State Bank of India (SBI) branch inside the campus.
 It provides assistance in opening savings account and depositing institute-related fees and dues.
 There is an ATM of SBI installed within the campus for easy cash access for the students.

 The institute has a market complex in the center of the campus which caters to all kinds of student necessities.

 Postal service

 The institute has a government post office on the campus maintained by Indian Post.
 The postal index number(PIN) of AEC Post Office is 781013.

 College canteen

 The canteen is situated near the Main Building.

 Health

 The AEC Hospital provides indoor and outdoor medical facilities for common ailments.
 Complicated cases are referred for treatment to civic hospitals in the city.

 Bus service

 Bus services have been provided for the students to connect city life from college.
 Many ASTC College buses are plying from the college to Church Field, Paltan Bazar, Beltola, Chandmari, Ganeshguri and vice versa.
 There is also a real time bus tracking facility for AEC bus service.

 Annual festivals

 Annual Cultural fest: Pyrokinesis

 Pyrokinesis is the annual national level cultural festival of Assam Engineering College.
-It brings out an essence of creativity in a 3 day long event.